Rectangle Area Calculator FAQ

 Can I find rectangle side lengths from the area?

 Yes.
-Switch the active input, enter the area and the required known value, and the calculator will solve the missing dimensions.
-In perimeter and diagonal modes, it shows the shorter side as Side and the longer side as Length.
+Enter the area and one known value (other side, perimeter, or diagonal), and the calculator solves the missing dimension.
+Example: area 60 m², one side 10 m → other side = 60/10 = 6 m.
+In perimeter and diagonal modes, the calculator uses the reverse formula and shows the shorter result as Side and the longer result as Length.

 What if I know the area and perimeter of a rectangle?